hyperledger/indy-node/docs/transactions.md

     Target verification key as base58-encoded string.
 If not set, then either the target identifier (`dest`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesnt owns the identifier yet).
+    Verkey can be changed to None by owner, it means that this user goes back under guardianship.

 - `alias` (string; optional):